 It’s OK to cry…

-It was during a discussion in the Tarot Agora, that the penny dropped about what was coming up for healing for me.
-Someone mentioned how sufferers of PTSD can’t take on board messages that are positive because they lack the ability to look forward to things.
+It was during a discussion in a Facebook group, that the penny dropped about what was coming up for healing for me.
+Someone mentioned how sufferers of CPTSD can’t take on board messages that are positive because they lack the ability to look forward to things.
 Part of their coping mechanism is to catastrophise.
 It makes them feel safe.

-Here is the thing about PTSD.
-I never received a diagnosis.
-My first experience of mental health care lead to a diagnosis of depression, anxiety and panic attacks.
+Here is the thing about my CPTSD: I never received a diagnosis.
+My first experience of mental health care led to a diagnosis of depression, anxiety, and panic attacks.
 I was put on meds and I was put in a talk therapy group.
 Years later, while pregnant with my youngest, I was once more diagnosed with clinical depression… but once again, nobody picked up on PTSD.

 - Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares.